does-my-child-need-to-take-multivitamins-photo

 Third-Party Testing

-Supplements that are third-party tested are sent to a lab where they are tested to ensure they contain what they say they contain and are not contaminated with specific high-risk, common contaminants.
-However, it’s important to note:
+Not all supplements are created equal.
+Supplements that undergo third-party testing are sent to independent lab to verify that they contain what they claim and are free from common high-risk contaminants.
+However, it’s important to understand the limitations of third-party testing:

-- Third party testing does not test to see if a product is effective or safe for everyone, and it does not ensure the supplement will not interact with other supplements or medications.
+1. Third-party testing does not determine whether a product is effective or safe for everyone, nor does it guarantee that the supplement won’t interact with other supplements or medications.

-- Not all third-party testing is created equal.
-It is not uncommon for supplement companies to pay labs for certificates after conducting minimal to no testing.
+2. Not all third-party testing is created equal.
+Some supplement companies may pay for certification with minimal or no actual testing.

 Form